nemracw/AC-Friend-List/README.md

 type the keywords of name in search bar

 ### Filter
-you can choose "male", "female" or "all gender"
+you can filter the friend list by choosing the category:  "male", "female" or "all gender"

 ### Favorite List
 In index page, press the `+` button on the friend to keep it into favorite list.